 You will also be encouraged to take responsibility for your own learning by completing guided reading, individual and organisational analyses, and written assignments.

-Delivery is normally by blended learning using 3 day weekend blocks over two weekends on a Saturday/Sunday.
+Delivery is normally by blended learning using three-day weekend blocks over two weekends on a Saturday/Sunday.

 There are no examinations and all modules are assessed through course work.
 Assessments are work-based so students should normally be in work to undertake the course.